kylpo/notes/Web-vs-Native.md

 - Think about games, Hangouts, etc. All would be better w/ native controls (like system-wide mic mute, full screen, etc)
 - SSR (bummer, wish we could try Preact, but Bing doesn't crawl js)

+Sites are so amazing for research.
+Links, headers, cmd-click tabs, etc. We should embrace this!

 Web for reach/exposure - Breadth
 - web for anything that should/could be viewed anonymously